cibinjoseph/VOLCANOR/README.md

 2. Pitch rotation of blade about LE, should be customizable

 ## TO DO
-- Correct non-physical jump in wake caused by initial steady-state calculation(**IMP**)
+- Correct large starting vortex and root upwash
-- Correct slow start time
+- Provision to apply Prandtl-glauert, Karman-Tsien compressibility correction etc.
 - Induced drag computation drastically overpredicted
 - Implement recording to array before writing
 - Check 25% of panel span inset of vortices create difference